 It is typically a costly process to find out whether someone other than the landowner owns the mineral rights.
 And perhaps you don't really need to find out.
 After all, removing underground minerals tends to involve great expense, so a mineral owner probably won't find it worthwhile to remove the minerals unless they are valuable and abundant.

 For example, if you live in an area that has not historically seen any oil or natural gas drilling, coal mining, or other mineral extractions, it's not likely that there are many valuable minerals under your land that a mineral owner would bother to remove.
 It's even likely that the mineral ownership on your land has not been separated, and that if you own the land, you own the minerals.

-Additionally, U.S. laws regulating mining and mineral rights typically prohibit the mineral owner from damaging, or interfering with the use of any homes or other improvements on the land when extracting minerals.
+Additionally, U.S. laws regulating mining and mineral rights typically prohibit mineral owners from damaging or interfering with the use of any homes or other improvements on the land when extracting minerals.
 As a result, mineral owners do not typically attempt mineral extraction in highly populated areas.
-This means that if you live in a city, or an area with many houses on small plots of land, you probably won’t need to worry about whether or not you own the minerals under you.
+This means that if you live in a city, or an area with many houses on small plots of land, you probably won't need to worry about whether or not you own any minerals that might be under you.

 In areas where mineral exploitation is common, whether or not you own the minerals under your land might be a real concern.
 For example, if your property is in an area where oil rigs are an everyday sight, where natural gas drilling is prevalent, or where coal mining operations exist, if you don't own the minerals under your land, the mineral owner might come calling.

 A mineral owner's rights typically include the right to use the surface of the land to access and mine the minerals owned.
 This might mean the mineral owner has the right to drill an oil or natural gas well, or excavate a mine on the property.
 The mineral owner is also commonly allowed to build roadways or other improvements necessary to facilitate the mineral extraction.